jlengstorf/lengstorf.com/content/blog/baseline.md

 ## Here's a Simpler Example: Say You've Got a Cupcake

 Now, this cupcake looks _amazing_.
-It's still a bit warm from the oven.
+It's still warm from the oven.
 It's the perfect mix of moist and springy.
 The icing is buttercream, made from scratch. _It's filled with goddamn salted caramel._

 {{< caption src="/images/cupcake.jpg"
             align="aligncenter"